AnakinSolo1983/Master-s-Project-2.5-Gb-s-Ethernet-for-consumer-hardware/README.md

 ## Project Scope

 Netfilter based solutions (iptables/nftables) became a de-facto standard firewall for Linux.
 From other hand, introduction of new high-speed ethernet standards introduce new performance requirements for packet processing that iptables/nftables are not always able to satisfy.
 In particular, for large number of filter rules.
 In parallel, several eBPF/XDP based approaches for input packet filtering have been emerged.
 In this research I investigate ability for XDP based approaches to provide comparable or even better performance than conventional netfilter solutions, especially for the case with big (up to 10K) number of stateless filtering rules.
-Two different solutions are considered: one is represented by pcn-iptables and uses Linear Bit Vector Search (LBVS) algorithm underneath, while second adopts DPDK ACL packet classification method based on multi-bit tries.
+Two different solutions are considered: one is represented by pcn-iptables[2] and uses Linear Bit Vector Search (LBVS) algorithm underneath, while second adopts DPDK ACL packet classification method[5] based on multi-bit tries.

 ## Contents